haveno-dex/haveno-docs/docs/the-project/assets.md

 ## Payment Methods and fiat currencies

 !!! info
-    Overview of Payment methods and supported fiat currencies [table](payment-methods/A_all-methods.md)
+    [Overview](payment-methods/A_all-methods.md) of payment methods and supported fiat currencies.